-For your convenience, we’ve narrowed it down to a few of our highest recommendations!
+For your convenience, we’ve narrowed it down to a few of our highest recommendations for the best places to go kayaking in Arkansas!

 You’ll be getting an eyeful of stunning scenery when you paddle through Bull Shoals.